+The Transportation Security Administration (TSA) lists only a few sewing supplies that are prohibited in carry-on luggage.
+Many of the sewing and quilting supplies you might want to take along on a commercial airline flight are allowed in TSA sewing kits.
 Some sewing supplies are allowed but limited to certain types and sizes.
-Let's take a look at what you can and cannot take with you in TSA sewing kit.
+Take a look at what you can and cannot take with you in TSA sewing kit.

 Metal scissors with pointed tips are allowed in carry-on luggage if the blades are shorter than 4 inches long.